tauhaimran/CS-InfoSec-A03-2025/README.md

 on the “Submit Flags” page inside the app.

 ### Seeding Real Students

-Provide your class roster as a CSV with columns:
+You can use already created user: SEC23001 password: compass123 Provide your class roster as a CSV with columns:

 ```